sidkshatriya/rr.soft/README.md

 ## Platform & Linux distribution support

-aarch64 and x86-64 is supported for software counters record/replay.
+Linux `aarch64` and `x86-64` platforms are supported for software counters record/replay.

-32-bit x86 is not planned to be supported, even in the future.
+(32-bit) `x86` is not planned to be supported, even in the future.

 Currently the following Linux distributions have been tested:
 - Fedora 40, 41, 42